paularmstrong/onerepo/plugins/graph/docs/index.md

 Run core graph commands

-The `graph` command does not accept any positional arguments.

-The `graph` command does not accept any option arguments.

 ### `one graph show`

 Show the dependency graph.

-The `show` command does not accept any positional arguments.

 | Option     | Type                         | Description                                       | Required |
 | ---------- | ---------------------------- | ------------------------------------------------- | -------- |